ashutoshmjain/gita/src/how.md

 `Mathura` was the hotspot of writing revolution - our move from speech to text as store of information.
 It laid the founding ideas of even bigger shift that happened around the same time in nearby city of `Dwarka`  - discovery of gold as a store of value.

 The founding idea was - store of value must follow the properties of information store.

-- barter was synchronous spot deal - like the spoken word
-- gold allowed us to preserve value the way written word preserved the information
-- bitcoin is gold of internet as information morphed into digital format(s).
+Barter was synchronous spot deal - like the spoken word.
+Gold allowed us to preserve value the way written word preserved the information.
+The idea may be extended in digital realm.
+Bitcoin is gold of internet as information morphed into digital format(s).

 ## gita

 The second section is original translation of `Bhagvad Gita` (in English) by `Kiasri Mohan Ganguly` circa 1896.

 `Gita` is the source code of `Karm Yoga` - the work protocol.
-While `Karm Yoga` is proven means to exit sufferings of this world, it also elaborates the ideal path to approach value exchange.
+While `Karm Yoga` is proven means to exit sufferings of this world, it also elaborates the ideal approach to value exchange.
 It establishes the spiritual foundation for selfless (free) and open pursuits (`Nishkaam Yazna`) to enable society adopt work ethics - prime example being `Arjuna`, who wanted to shun his responsibility as a warrior.
 Finding peace (and prosperity) in "work without desires" is relevant even today - it is a timeless idea.

 The translation is followed by my essays discovering core concepts of Gita.
 This point of view may be useful to readers who desire to see `Gita` in prevailing rationale of popular science.